Tigers vs. Mets Player Props Betting Odds

 |0

-Bet on player props for Spencer Torkelson or other Tigers players with DraftKings Sportsbook.
+Bet on player props for Javier Báez, Matt Vierling or other Tigers players with DraftKings Sportsbook.

 Buy officially licensed gear for your favorite teams and players at Fanatics!